jovanafilipovic1/HetGNN/README.md

-# HetGNN: Heterogeneous Graph Neural Network for Gene-Cell Dependencies
+# HetGNN: Heterogeneous Graph Neural Network Cancer Cell Depndency prediction

 This repository contains code for training and evaluating a heterogeneous graph neural network (HetGNN) that predicts dependencies between genes and cancer cell lines.

 ## Repository Structure

 - `Main.py`: The main entry point that loads configuration, initializes the graph, and runs the training and testing pipeline.
-- `train.py`: Contains functions for model training and preparation.
+- `modules/train.py`: Contains functions for model training and preparation.
-- `test.py`: Contains functions for model testing, prediction, and visualization.
+- `modules/validation.py`: Contains functions for model validation during training.
-- `validation.py`: Contains functions for model validation during training.
+- `modules/test.py`: Contains functions for model testing, prediction, and visualization.
-- `utils.py`: Contains utility functions used by multiple modules, including data processing and matrix construction.
+- `modules/utils.py`: Contains utility functions used by multiple modules, including data processing and matrix construction.
 - `config/parameters.json`: Configuration file with all parameters for the model and training.
-- `models/`: Directory containing model definitions.
+- `models/`: Directory containing models
-- `NetworkAnalysis/`: Directory containing code for graph creation and analysis.
+- `NetworkAnalysis/Create_heterogeneous_graph.py`: Contains class for the creation of heterogeneous graph data object.
 - `Data/`: Directory containing data files (CRISPR data, cell features, gene features, etc.).

-## Key Functions

-- `utils.py`:
-  - `process_data_and_create_mappings`: Processes the heterogeneous graph data and creates necessary mappings between cell lines, genes, and their indices.
-  - `construct_complete_predMatrix`: Constructs a complete prediction matrix from model predictions.

-- `train.py`:
-  - `train_model`: Main training function for the HetGNN model.
-  - `prepare_model`: Creates and initializes the model.
-  - `prepare_data_for_training`: Splits the data and creates data loaders.

-- `validation.py`:
-  - `validate_model`: Validates the model performance on validation data.
-  - `evaluate_full_predictions`: Evaluates full predictions on all genes and cell lines.

-- `test.py`:
-  - `test_model`: Tests the model on test data.
+- `runPython.sh`: script for running the model on HPC
-  - `generate_full_predictions`: Generates predictions for all gene-cell pairs.
-  - `save_results`: Saves model outputs and visualizations.

-## Setup and Requirements

-This codebase requires:
-- Python 3.8+
-- PyTorch
-- PyTorch Geometric
-- NumPy
-- pandas
-- scikit-learn
-- seaborn
-- matplotlib

 ## Usage